 Co-occurrence networks were constructed for the surface and subsurface bacterial communities to infer the biotic interactions among species (Fig. 6).
-The surface network comprised a higher number of nodes (each indicating one ASV, nodes number = 197), but a lower number of edges (each indicating a significant association between two ASVs, edges number = 436) than the subsurface network (nodes number = 140 and edges number = 523, Table 2).
-The network in the subsurface snow, relative to surface snow, demonstrated a higher number of edges per node (3.73 and 2.21, respectively), higher average connectivity (avgK, 7.57 and 4.43, respectively), and lower average path distance (GD, 4.72 and 5.51, respectively), which indicate a substantially more complex network topology.
-Both networks were dominated by positive (co-presence) relationships, and the subsurface network exhibited a higher positive-to-total interaction ratio (95%) than the surface network (83%).
+The surface network comprised a higher number of nodes (each indicating one ASV, node number = 197) but a lower number of edges (each indicating a significant association between two ASVs; edge number = 436) than the subsurface network (node number = 140 and edge number = 523, Table 2).
+The network in the subsurface snow, relative to surface snow, demonstrated a higher number of edges per node (3.73 and 2.21, respec-